Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 6. Brussels Sprouts

 Plant Brussels sprouts in the fall with sunny days and cool nights.
-Moreover, it can handle even snow with proper protection.
+Moreover, they can handle even snow with proper protection.

 7. Green Onions